Rare Diseases Clinical Trials Toolbox

 STATISTICAL ANALYSIS PLAN (SAP)

-The SAP is intended to be a comprehensive document that contains a detailed and technical description of the principal features of the analysis outlined in the protocol.
-It also includes detailed procedures for executing the statistical analysis of the primary and secondary endpoints and other data.
+The SAP is intended to be a comprehensive document that contains a detailed and technical description of the principal features of the statistical analysis outlined in the protocol including detailed procedures for executing the statistical analysis of the primary and secondary endpoints and other data.
 As compared to the protocol, the SAP should contain an in-depth description of the statistical methods to be used and a definition of the statistical output which will be included in the clinical study report.

 ARCHIVING